wollmannbruno/PyPrac/KB/lesson1/README.md

 1. Python naming conventions:

-    a.
-For variable names, function names, object names, and module names use lower case separated by underscore, for example:
+    1. For variable names, function names, object names, and module names use lower case separated by underscore, for example:

         my_router
         find_set_of_devices
         convert_id_string_to_list

-    b.
-For class names, capitalize the first letter of each word.
+    2. For class names, capitalize the first letter of each word.
 Do not use any underscores.
 For example:

         ManyToManyField
         ClientHistory
         UserProfile﻿﻿﻿

-    c.
-For constants, use all upper case; use underscores for word separation.
+    3. For constants, use all upper case; use underscores for word separation.

         PI = 3.14
         EMAIL_MODE